GeorgeWebDevCy/tcn-mlm/architecture.md

 ## Extensibility
 - Hooks (`do_action` / `apply_filters`) are provided around commission calculations, upgrade thresholds, and REST responses for future tier additions.
 - Additional membership tiers can be added via settings without schema changes.
+- Authentication flows can stay decoupled by pairing the system with GN Password Login API, allowing external apps to authenticate and then consume TCN MLM REST endpoints without mixing concerns inside the MLM codebase.